House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ease of Installation: Difficult

 Glass tiles look pretty, reflect light, and are easy to clean.
 Even red wine won’t leave a stain if cleaned up quickly, which makes glass sound like the ideal material for use in a kitchen.
 However, glass is also very easy to chip, and it can get scuffed and damaged in other ways.
-As such, glass tiles are rarely used on floors and are more often found on walls and as splashbacks.

-Installation can also be tricky because you can see what is behind the glass, so accurate and clean laying is vital.
+Therefore, glass tiles are rarely used on floors and are often installed on walls and as splashbacks.
+The installation can also be tricky because you can see what is behind the glass, so accurate and clean laying is vital.

 12. Metal